Salable/salable-miro-starter/README.md

 This repository is intended to be used as a starting point for building monetised Miro apps with Salable.

-The starter code in this repository allows a user to purchase a license for a particular Miro board.
-Once the board has that license, an "Add Sticky" button allows the user to add a sticky note with "Hello World!" text to the board.
+The starter code in this repository allows a user to purchase a license for a Miro team.
+Once the team has a license, an "Add Sticky" button allows the user to add a sticky note with "Hello World!" text to any board.

 This rudimentary example is intended to showcase the core parts of monetising an app with Salable.

+You'll need both the `boards:read` and `boards:write` scopes in Miro for the starter to work as intended.

 <img width="383" alt="Salable and Miro starter app demonstration" src="https://github.com/Salable/salable-miro-starter/assets/8593744/ebffca1c-40dd-48fc-8670-d41d844f6e32">